SummaryRead the full fact sheet

 Does breastfeeding work as contraception?

 Breastfeeding may work as a form of birth control by delaying the return of your periods.
-But it works only if your breastfeeding is frequent and regular.
-In particular, breastfeeding as a contraceptive works only if:
+However, it only works if your breastfeeding is frequent and regular.
+In particular, breastfeeding as a contraceptive only works if:

-- your baby is younger than six months old, and
+- your baby is younger than six months old

 - you are exclusively breastfeeding your baby on demand, night and day (that is, a minimum of six long breastfeeds every 24 hours, without a gap of more than four hours between feeds).

-Once your baby stops exclusive breastfeeding, this method is not effective contraception.
-You may want to use another form of contraception, to be on the safe side.
+Once your baby stops exclusive breastfeeding, this method is not effective contraception and you will need to use another form of contraception.

 If you are breastfeeding, you may safely use:

-Contraception that is not safe when you breastfeed
+Contraception that is not recommended if you are breastfeeding

 The following contraceptive methods are not recommended if you are breastfeeding: